chkware/chkware.github.io/docs/05-References/054-testcase-reference.md

 ## Assertions

 Following are currently supported assertions.
+Variable or values supplied in the `actual` field must contain JSON.

+[TBD] will support other data interchange format.

 ### AssertEqual